Massages By Malia

 Tipping is always appreciated but not expected.
-Many people tip $5, $10, or more depending on the length of time and the value of the service you recieve.
+Many people tip $10-$20, or more depending on the length of time and the value of the service you receive.
 Feedback is always welcome.
-I have a suggestions box for this very purpose.
 My goal is to provide the best possible massage experience.

 How will I feel after the massage?

 Relaxed, possibly sleepy, and less long-term pain.
 Repetitive action with your body though can cause you to potentially need additional treatments.
 Later you may have increased energy, heightened awareness, and greater productivity.
 If you are very tense or stressed when you get the massage, the release of toxins stored in your muscular tissues could cause headaches or muscle soreness.
 Massage is a mini-workout for your body which brings benefit following any initial soreness.
 If you ever have a question about what you are feeling after the massage, be sure to ask.